DoubleCookies/DoubleCookies/README.md

 My name is Igor — and I like programming, eating cookies, checking statistics and other things!

 ### Skills
-- Have 6 years of experience with Java, Spring and some testing tools like Junit and Mockito;
+- Have 67 years of experience with Java, Spring and some testing tools like Junit and Mockito;
 - Have about 4 years of experience with frontend technologies like JS, TS and React;
-- Also studied C# and *scary* things like C++ and ASM but almost don't use it.

 ### What I'm working on GitHub
 - Interesting and a bit funny projects like [WAT increment](https://doublecookies.github.io/wat-increment) and [MazeGeneratorAndSolver](https://github.com/DoubleCookies/MazeGeneratorAndSolver);